 Neural Circuits and Brainstem Control of LUT Function

->> This project investigates which neurons detect, relay and process the bladder distention signal, so that it ultimately becomes integrated into coherent neural control for proper bladder function. <<
+>> This project investigates which neurons detect, relay, and process the bladder distention signal, so that it ultimately becomes integrated into coherent neural control for proper bladder function. <<

 References: